What do DVD players, checkout lines at the grocery store, and industrial marking machines all have in common? Lasers.

 General marking can be more or less aggressive depending on the desired color of the mark.

 This type of marking can be executed on most metals, including steel and aluminum.
-Best of all, it’s easy to program and extremely durable.
+Best of all, a metal marking machine is easy to program and extremely durable.

 Annealing can be used when no visible surface disruption is desired.